Starting a New Blog, Finally Making the Time

 Both these experiences sent me on a mission to learn everything I could about building and optimizing blogs and websites.

 I ran the gardening blog, along with several temporary blogs for marketing other types of affiliate products for a year and a half.
 Then, I decided I would rather make a living running my own business.
 The next few years, I spent most of my time studying WordPress performance and search engine optimization.
 I officially started my company in January of 2016, which is now Old Town Web.

 Completing the Circle with this Blog

-It took another year and a half of study, and using this site as a guinea pig, before publishing this first post.
+It took another two years of study, and using this site as a guinea pig, before publishing this first post.
 Now, I’m ready to put some time into writing.
 Each of these future posts will revisit my studies over the years.
 I hope this helps others who caught the WordPress bug, like I did.
 Reading other blogs certainly helped me.
 I look forward to sharing what I learned with you, and anyone who can benefit from it.

 Are you finally making the time to blog?
 I’d love to hear from you in the comments below.